quansun98/GAUDI/README.md

 For example, `--gwas data/GWAS_chr#_sim.regenie`.

 (2) The `--start-p-exp` and `--end-p-exp` specify starting and ending p-value thresholds for grid search to maximize the PRS performance.
+The above codes specified -5 to -1 in the toy example.
+In our real data analysis, we used -50 to -5 genome-wide.
+The two parameters are tuning parameters people can manipulate by themselves (depending on the genetic architecture of traits).

 (3) GAUDI will automatically remove highly correlated variants (LD > 0.95) in training samples.
 LD pruning or clumping could be performed before training models, but is not required.